 St. Philip Neri School is prepared to carry on its mission in timely and relevant ways.
 Still, after more than nine decades, St. Philip Neri students are being taught and nurtured in a strong curriculum.
 Families are finding support and hope through the school’s family-centered programming and outreach.
 New technologies that are essential to the 21st Century world economy are being introduced.
 Good morality and ethics are being stressed.
 Black Heritage and other world cultures are being studied, celebrated, and valued.
 Expressive Arts, creativity and service are emphasized.
 Health, safety and good nutrition are given priority.
 Most newcomers are impressed by what’s happening at St. Philip Neri and they frequently comment on how welcome and respected they feel when they drop in.

 It is no wonder why students from St. Philip Neri School are excelling at premier high schools and graduating from prestigious universities throughout the United States.
 At a time when many school systems are failing, future laborers, business people, public servants, ministers of all kinds, specialists, technicians, well-formed Christians and great contributors to society are receiving formative training at St. Philip Neri School.
-The enduring values and the strong education St. Philip Neri provides lasts a lifetime.
+The enduring values and the strong elementary school education St. Philip Neri provides lasts a lifetime.